ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   The OS names and OS code names specified must be listed as a *release platform* in the corresponding rosdistro distribution file.

-  A doc build file must only contain a single target.
+  A doc build file of **rosdoc_lite**, **released_manifest** or **make_target**
+  documentation type can only be built for a single target and thus it must not specificy more than one.

+  A doc build file of **docker_build** documentation type is built for the platform the associated docker image is based on, therefore no targets can be specified.

 Description of common options
 -----------------------------